Stewart hits 2 HRs to help Orioles beat Cole and Yankees 6-1

 Yankees: The return of Torres wasn’t the only good news on the injury front.
 Manager Aaron Boone said OF Aaron Judge (calf) is improving and “will start to ramp it up a bit” on Monday.
 Boone said Giancarlo Stanton (hamstring) is running at 80 percent and is ahead of Judge in terms of making it back. … INF DJ LeMahieu didn’t start, but it had nothing to do with his recent thumb injury.
 “He’s been doing really well,” Boone said.

 Orioles: Santander is likely out for the season.
-“It’s definitely a possibility,” manager Brandon Hyde said.
+“It’s definitely a possibility,” Hyde said.
 “It’s a huge loss for us and he’s very disappointed.”

 UP NEXT